-It is both surprising and fitting that Arbor Day was born on the treeless prairie of Nebraska.
+It is somehow both surprising and fitting that Arbor Day was born on the treeless prairie of Nebraska.
 Pioneer J. Sterling Morton and his wife moved to the Nebraska territory from Michigan in 1854.
-Morton and his fellow pioneers not only missed trees for their aesthetic value but also for the very practical purposes they served as windbreaks, shade givers, soil securers, and fuel sources.
+Morton and his fellow pioneers not only missed trees for their aesthetic value but also for the very practical purposes they served as as fuel sources and protection from wind, sun and erosion.
 As the editor of a Nebraska newspaper, Morton soon began espousing the value of trees to his fellow pioneers, encouraging both individual and civic participation in tree planting campaigns.

 In 1872, the State Board of Agriculture declared April 10 Arbor Day, a day set aside “to plant trees, both forest and fruit,” according to Morton.
 More than one million trees were planted on that first Arbor Day.
 Today the holiday is celebrated in all fifty states and in different countries around the world.